RaraWriter/cit470/ids_sensor/README.md

 for some of the things Suricata on Security Onion can do, and some of the troubleshooting tips you might need to consult in case something doesn't work as expected.
   - You should not need to reconfigure Suricata; Security Onion's default configuration should work just fine.
-- *The power and effectiveness of any Suricata IDS sensor lies in its ruleset*.
+- The power and effectiveness of any Suricata IDS sensor lies in its ruleset.
   - Go to <a href="https://suricata.readthedocs.io/" target="_blank" ref="noopener">Suricata's online documentation</a>,
 find the "Suricata Rules" section and its "Rules Format" subsection, and study it carefully to become acquainted with the manner in which a Suricata-style or Snort-style "NIDS rule"
-(commonly called a *signature*) is organized.
+(commonly called a signature) is organized.
 Try to get comfortable enough with the syntax that, when you are presented with a new rule, you will be able to quickly distinguish its action, header, and options.